-Avoid short term programs.
+Avoid short-term programs.

 You didn’t get to where you are today in 21 days, so what makes you think that you’ll be well on your way after 21 days of corrected eating behaviour?
 It’s not realistic to believe that you can change all of the habits you have formed over the years in just a few short weeks.
 When you’re looking to invest money in a program to help you reach your goals, look for something that acknowledges that it will take some time.
 That hard work will be required.
 That education is key.
-Anything less, is simply setting you up for failure.
+Anything less is simply setting you up for failure.

 I know the ads are crowding your feed.
 The commercials promising you 6 pack abs, and a tight tush was likely prominent over the holidays.
 Please don’t fall for it.
 If you are willing to invest in your health in 2018, invest in education.
 Read books, blogs, watch videos!
-Learn how to eat properly.
+Learn how to eat correctly.
 Understand why whole foods are better than processed foods.
-Reach out to professionals who can help you better understand that no 30 day program will fix the challenges you have experienced for years.
+Reach out to professionals who can help you better understand that no 30-day program will fix the challenges you have experienced for years.

 Coffee Count: 10 more for reading this.
 20 more if you share the article with friends and family.
 Happy New Year, friends!

 I still have 2 spots available for tomorrow’s start of the Back to Basics Whole Food Challenge.
-If you’re ready to start making small changes for long term success, you know where to find me!
+If you’re ready to start making small changes for long-term success, you know where to find me!
 Oh, and if groups aren’t your thing, we can totally work together one on one!
 Send me a quick note and we can totally make some magic happen!